 20 Years of Early Study in Germany

-In 1999, one of the most exciting experiments in the modern promotion of gifted children was launched in Germany: Pupils in the upper grades of high school were given the opportunity to attend beginner’s lectures in mathematics even before they had covered the basics in school lessons.
+In 1999, one of the most exciting experiments in the modern promotion of gifted children launched in Germany: Pupils in the upper grades of high school were given the opportunity to attend beginner’s lectures in mathematics even before they had covered the basics in school lessons.

 They would attend lectures during school hours together with regular students who would be at least three to five years older.
 They would be enrolled as early students and thus would have the chance to take part in real university exams.
-And then they would be able to have these credited for later studies if they passed.
+And they would be able to have these credited for later studies if they passed.
 The idea of early study was born: higher education studies before high school graduation.

 A Success Story